 Python abstracts all data as objects and every object has a type (in addition to an identity and a value).
 Extensions to Python, written in other languages, can define new types, and Python code can also define new types, either programmatically through the types module, or by using the dedicated class statement.

 Python is also a strongly typed language – you cannot perform operations on an object that are not valid for that type.
 Checks performed to ensure an appropriate type are performed dynamically when the operation on the object is invoked.
 For operations that are not valid for the type an exception will be raised at runtime.
-Users can, via isinstance() (or other behavioural based typechecks) check that the type is valid or convertible, and then convert to the desired type.
+Users can, via isinstance() (or other behavioral based typechecks) check that the type is valid or convertible, and then convert to the desired type.
 In many cases, the conversion call is the typecheck (e.g. itr = iter(arg) is a common way of accepting any iterable as input,and throwing TypeError otherwise).

 a = 'abc' # a refers to a string object